-- Itinerary: trail name, map highlighting planned route, and additional details noting key trip elements, such as, “Leave Carlanna Lake trailhead, hike to Avalanche Chute waterfall area, have lunch and take pictures, come back to Carlanna Lake trailhead.”
+- Itinerary: trail name, map highlighting planned route, and additional details noting key trip elements, such as, “Leave Carlanna Lake trailhead, hike to Avalanche Chute waterfall area, have lunch and take pictures, return to Carlanna Lake trailhead.”

-- Vehicle/boat/plane/snowmachine description(s) for transportation used during your trip or remaining at the trailhead: Make, model, color, license plate number or boat registration number of aircraft tail number
+- Vehicle/boat/plane/snowmachine description(s) for transportation used during your trip or remaining at the trailhead: Make, model, color, identification number (license plate number, boat registration number, aircraft tail number, etc.)

 - Gear and equipment that may help during a search operation: tent color and model, tarp or emergency blanket color, etc.